pluswerk/php-dev/docs/nginx-reverse-proxy.md

 ##### Variant A

-You can simply specify this domain directly without regular expressions.
+You can specify this domain directly without regular expressions.
 See variant A.

 ##### Regular expression information